nicolgit/hub-and-spoke-playground/scenarios/dns-on-prem.md

 On `spoke-01` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4` (the internal firewall IP).

-On `spoke-02` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4`.
+On `spoke-02` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4` (the internal firewall IP).

-On `spoke-03` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4`.
+On `spoke-03` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4` (the internal firewall IP).

-On `hub-lab-net` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4`.
+On `hub-lab-net` virtual network go to DNS Servers and set as DNS Server custom `10.12.3.4` (the internal firewall IP).

 ### Configure a DNS machine on prem
 Open ssh on `lin-onprem` machine and install [Bind9](https://www.isc.org/bind/):